BaptisteDurand/Qlik-CLI-for-OEM_PlatformOperations/ReadMe.md

-# Qlik CLI for OEM Platform Operations

-## What is Qlik CLI

 Qlik CLI is a command line interface for Qlik, written in Go.

 Qlik CLI provides access to all public APIs for Qlik Cloud and also QRS API for Qlik Sense Client Managed.